Visualization of cylindrical resonances: Visualizing the field distribution

 Visualizing the modes is important because having a good qualitative grasp of their properties is necessary.
-For instance, $TM_{mn0}$ modes are useful because their fields are longitudinally uniform\cite{choiT,oliveira,gerigk}.
-Modes of higher longitudinal order present a particularity that is normally not mentioned in the literature.
+For instance, $TM_{mn0}$ modes are useful because their fields are longitudinally uniform\cite{choiT,oliveira}.
+The multi-cell coupled resonators used in particle accelerators\cite{gerigk} are a remarkable example.
+The $TM_{010}$ mode resonates in each cell to reduce the difference between phase and particle velocities\cite{uspas}.
+TM modes of higher longitudinal order present a particularity that is normally not mentioned in the literature.
 The reader is encouraged to open supplement D and plot the $TM_{111}$ mode for a cavity with dimensions $a\approx 5~mm$, $h\approx 100~mm$.
 After changing the radius to $a\approx 350~mm$, a warning appears that the plots are not updated.
 Refreshing the plot renders a completely different field distribution.
 This is a peculiarity of TM modes: no warning is issued when doing the same for TE modes because their field distribution never changes (and neither does that of the acoustic modes in supplement B and the quantum-mechanical modes in supplement F).
 The explanation for this nuance is given in the documentation of the supplements along with other mathematical details\cite{supplements}.